Flapjacck/skos/README.md

 ## About

 A simple operating system project for learning and experimentation purposes.
-SKOS now includes a complete FAT32 file system implementation with ATA/IDE storage support.

 ## Features